fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

 * MSPD (Maximum Symmetry-Aware Projection Distance)

 To keep it short and simple here there are the implementations for computing two basic scores, one for the pose estimation and one for 3D reconstruction:
-* ADD (Average Distance of the Data), having both ground truth and predicted poses, it projects any object to this poses and compares the results computing the mean distance between points, the score is the results of the ratio between poses that are below an acceptance threshold (typically 10% of the object's diameter) and the total number of poses.
+* ADD (Average Distance of Model Points for objects with no indistinguishable view), having both ground truth and predicted poses, it projects any object to this poses and compares the results computing the mean distance between points, the score is the results of the ratio between poses that are below an acceptance threshold (typically 10% of the object's diameter) and the total number of poses.

   <img src="https://github.com/fedona/MOT-3D-Reconstruction/blob/main/images/addScore.png">